SharePoint/sp-dev-docs/docs/spfx/enable-Microsoft-365-content-delivery-network.md

 ## Enable public CDN in the tenant

-Once you are connected to your Microsoft 365 tenant, use the following command to enable the Microsoft 365 CDN on your tenant:
+Once you're connected to your Microsoft 365 tenant, use the following command to enable the Microsoft 365 CDN on your tenant:

 # [Microsoft SPO Management Shell](#tab/msposh)